stew675/pi-orchestration/README.md

 - Execution state → prompts to resume; interrupted tasks auto-reset to `pending`
 - Paused/clarification → shows what's waiting
 - Reviewing → wakes the reviewer on resume

+### Final Verification
+When all tasks are completed the orchestration model will perform one final assessment before approving the goal.
+It may create remedial tasks to correct issues where the project has not met the goal.

 ### Configurable Timeouts
 All sub-agent watchdog timeouts are configurable via `/om-settings` (TUI) or by editing `settings.json`.
 Three independent timers control different phases: